longpdo/dotfiles/README.md

 | Script                      | Description
 | --------------------------- | -----------
+| _cronjob-get-pdfs.sh        | Runs every 30 min to check synced Dropbox folders for new files and move them
 | rename-broker-statements.sh | Rename broker statements and move/sort them to the right folder

 #### Remaining Scripts